 The rhinoceros bot fly (Gyrostigma rhinocerontis) lives exclusively in the digestive tracts of both white and black rhinoceroses.
 The adults, which are the largest flies in Africa, lay their eggs on the skin of rhinos, and the larvae burrow into the rhino's stomach, where they attach and live through larval stages called "instars."

-They emerge with the rhino's dung as larval "bots", then pupate and become adults.
+They emerge with the rhino's dung as larval "bots," then pupate and become adults.
 Then they have only a few days to find another rhinoceros host.
-This symbiotic relationship has no benefit to the rhino hosts, but the flies are "obligate parasites", which means they're dependent on the rhinos -- they can't complete their life cycle without them.
+This symbiotic relationship has no benefit to the rhino hosts, while the flies are "obligate parasites," which means they're dependent on the rhinos – they can't complete their life cycle without them.

-Oxpecker birds, also called tickbirds (Buphagus erythrorhynchus), specialize in riding on large African animals, including rhinos and zebras, feeding on external parasites like the bot fly larvae and ticks.
+Oxpecker birds (Buphagus erythrorhynchus), also called tickbirds, specialize in riding on large African animals, including rhinos and zebras, feeding on external parasites like the bot-fly larvae and ticks.
 The International Rhino Foundation describes how mynah birds serve the same role on rhinos in India.
-The oxpeckers feast on the parasites they find, and they also lend the favor of raising a loud warning when a predator approaches.
+The oxpeckers feast on the parasites they find, and they also lend the favor of raising a loud warning when a potential predator approaches.

 A Relationship Between Rhinos and Birds May Be Mutualistic or Parasitic

-Researchers at the University of Zurich have studied the behavior of red-billed oxbirds among black rhinos in captivity at the Zoo Zürich, and they've found parasitic behavior among the birds.
-While the birds may hunt insects and ticks on their hosts, which is mutualistic behavior, they also peck at or create open wounds that can fester on their hosts.
+Researchers at the University of Zurich have documented parasitic behavior by red-billed oxbirds toward black rhinos in captivity at the Zoo Zürich.
+While the birds may hunt insects and ticks on their hosts – mutualistic behavior – they also peck at or create open wounds that can fester.
 They might eat loose dead skin, or peck at existing wounds to promote bleeding.
 The rhinos would attempt to remove these birds by swishing their tails or shaking their legs.